LaWebcapsule/directus9/readme.md

 4. You don't have to do any changes to your databases.
 Directus9 use the same schema as directus@9.0.0^.
 As a consequence, you don't need other changes than the three steps below.

+## Migrating from version @wbce-d9@9.0.0^ to @wbce-d9@10.0.0^

+We've recognized and rectified an issue within Directus 9 related to Single Sign-On (SSO) management, ensuring standardization.
+While exceptionally uncommon, this could occasionally cause a discrepancy between your SSO user and Directus.
+Should this occur, we advise synchronizing Directus' external_id with your SSO.
+Please note that IDs are now case-sensitive.

 ### JS SDK